HMS Cumberland (57): In the South Atlantic

-South African service
+Service off Africa

-After this, she sailed to Simonstown, South Africa, spending between January and February undergoing a refit.
+After this, Cumberland sailed to Simonstown, South Africa, spending between January and February undergoing a refit.
 She then escorted convoys along the African coast, bound for the Middle East.
 In July, she was tasked, along with her sister, HMS Cornwall, with hunting down the German commerce raider Thor (known as Raider E to the Royal Navy).
 Whilst on patrol, she intercepted the Vichy French merchant Poitiers, which had been carrying ammunition to the Ivory Coast.
 Rather than see their ship fall into enemy hands, the crew promptly opened its seacocks and set fire to its cargo.
 Later that month, she attacked Dakar, suffering damage from a French coastal battery.
 In December, Cumberland was again hunting for the merchant raider Thor, but the search proved unsuccessful.

 Arctic convoys

 In October 1941, Cumberland joined the 1st Cruiser Squadron Home Fleet escorting the Arctic convoys until January 1944, winning the battle honour Arctic 1942-1943.